cosbey/linux-admin/Security/Linux OS Hardening - File Permissions/README.md

 Understanding how to navigate and manage permissions via CLI is critical as a security analyst.
 Identifying proper privileges' for users and groups is a key principle for OS hardening.
 From a defense in depth perspective, monitoring and managing access adds and additional layer for security.
 It limits a threat actor's potential ability to traverse the network and file system if a vulnerability is exploited.
 A security analyst's position is to not only identify a potential issue, but to rectify it right away.
 Offering the proper access rights to users and groups in a network is only another way of preventing an incident from escalating.

-In this project, I was able to practice typical Linux command line techniques to manage file permissions from the shell.
+In this project, I was able to remediate several file permission issues by utilizing the cli from the Linux shell.
 The following tasks were performed:

 - Examine file and directory permissions.
 - Identify hidden files and directories.